Notice your thoughts. Do you treat yourself with kindness and love, or with impatience and harshness? In short, have you listened to yourself lately?

 ‘I enjoy looking out for miraculous tiny things’

 The Power of your Breath

-As you breathe in: ‘I breathe in peace’
+- As you inhale say: ‘I breathe in peace’

-As you breathe out: ‘I breathe out tension/anxiety/shame’
+- As you exhale: ‘I breathe out tension/anxiety/shame’

 The Power of Affirmations